Franklin Graham followed in his father Billy's footsteps, but took a right-leaning path

 “I think people who do that kind of thing tend to be more conservative and more willing to impose strictures on both themselves and on others,” Balmer said.

-Also, Franklin Graham’s ascent coincided with the rise of the so-called "Moral Majority" and the migration of evangelicals from the Democratic party to the GOP.
+Also, Franklin Graham’s ascent coincided with the rise of the "Moral Majority" and the migration of evangelicals from the Democratic Party to the GOP.

 “His father actually warned against the politicization of evangelicals,” Balmer said.
 “But Franklin has jumped in feet first.”

-Barry Hankins, a history professor and expert on the evangelical movement at Baylor University, in Waco, Texas, said “Billy Graham in the 1950’s made a deliberate move away from the fighting evangelicalism and was denounced by some fundamentalists for doing so.”
+Barry Hankins, a history professor and an expert on the evangelical movement at Baylor University, in Waco, Texas, said, “Billy Graham in the 1950s made a deliberate move away from the fighting evangelicalism and was denounced by some fundamentalists for doing so.”

 Franklin Graham has chosen to do the opposite, Hankins said.